OfficeDev/office-js-docs-pr/docs/develop/dialog-api-in-office-add-ins.md

 Set both values to 100% to get what is effectively a full screen experience.
 (The effective maximum is 99.5%, and the window is still moveable and resizable.)

+> [!NOTE]
->**Note:** You can open only one dialog box from a host window.
+> You can open only one dialog box from a host window.
 An attempt to open another dialog box generates an error.
 For example, if a user opens a dialog box from a task pane, she cannot open a second dialog box, from a different page in the task pane.
 However, when a dialog box is opened from an [add-in command](https://dev.office.com/docs/add-ins/design/add-in-commands), the command opens a new (but unseen) HTML file each time it is selected.
 This creates a new (unseen) host window, so each such window can launch its own dialog box.
 For more information, see [Errors from displayDialogAsync](#errors-from-displaydialogAsync).

 ### Take advantage of a performance option in Office Online